LucasPadilha/TwitterRadioRequest/README.md

 # Twitter Radio Request

-Request Paramore singles worldwide through Twitter.
+This script will let you request Paramore Singles worldwide through your Twitter account.

+PS: I didn't create the OAuth library.
+Also special thanks to @TheParamoreBand for the radio stations.